Summertime: Part 8 – stitching flora

 Part 3 in the Frosty Morning series is about making these curious looking rounded structures.
 Part 1 showed how I made the tree trunks and Part 2 gave a close look at how I formed and wrapped the wire tree branches, from the inside out.

 This year, I’m working on a group of seasonal landscapes that capture the wonder and magic of the natural world, both real and imagined.
-Frosty Morning, Mossy Glen and Harvest Time are available as jigsaw puzzles and note cards in my shop here
+Frosty Morning, Summertime, Mossy Glen and Harvest Time are available as jigsaw puzzles and note cards in my shop here

 From the start, I knew that the scene would include little characters who needed places to take shelter from the cold.
 So, I constructed cozy homes for them, like a wee folk housing development nestled in the trees.